usdot-jpo-ode/wzdx/feed-content/data-tables/road_events.md

 Each data table defines a list of data fields which are described by the following characterstics:

 - **Field Name** - name of the field or column
-- **Data Type** - identifies of the kind of data being stored and an indicates if the field’s content is restricted to an enumeration
+- **Data Type** - identifies the kind of data being stored and indicates if the field’s content is restricted to an enumeration
 - **Description** - description of the data content
 - **Conformance** - description of the requirement for including data in the data feed file.
 There are three categories of conformance:
     - *Required* - must be included